Cube707/GrafCet2/README.md

 # GrafCet2 Package

-With this package sequential function charts can be created following the GrapCet norm (IEC 60 848).
+With this package sequential function charts can be created following the GRAFCET norm (IEC 60 848).
 While there are more modern norms for creating
-SFC diagramms, I have to create GrafCets quiet a lot, so I created this package.
+SFC diagrams, I have to create GRAFCETs quiet a lot, so I created this package.
-The old [`grafcet` Package](https://ctan.org/pkg/grafcet) doesn't fit more modern approaches and its documentation is completely in france.
-So I decided to recreate all needed functionality by stealing the code base of the [`tikz-sfc` package](https://ctan.org/pkg/tikz-sfc) and to include the additional shapes needed to create complete GrafCets.
-This means that most of it's documentation applies for this package as well.
+The old [`grafcet` Package](https://ctan.org/pkg/grafcet) doesn't fit more modern approaches and its documentation is completely in french.
+So I decided to recreate all needed functionality by stealing the code base of the [`tikz-sfc` package](https://ctan.org/pkg/tikz-sfc) and to include the additional shapes needed to create complete GRAFCETs.
+This means that most of its documentation applies for this package as well.

 The package is a work in progress.
-It does work in its current state, but I plan on changing some behaviour as well a adding some more features, if I can find the time.
+It does work in its current state, but I plan on changing some behaviour as well as adding some more features, if I can find the time.

 # Plans: